Ldpe2G/DeepLearningForFun/README.md

 # DeepLearning for fun

-Implementation of some interesting ideas of deeplearning
+Implementation of some interesting ideas of deeplearning with Mxnet